magento/devdocs/guides/v2.1/cloud/live/sens-data-over.md

 In version 2.1.4, Magento Enterprise Cloud Edition improves how you manage your configuration by providing:

 *	A new method to manage sensitive data (such as payment gateway passwords).
-*	An improved method to manage system-specific configuration data (such as store locale settings and file optimization settings) in a new configuration file, `app/etc/config.local.php`, which is in source control.
+*	An improved method to manage system configuration data (such as store locale settings and file optimization settings) in a new configuration file, `app/etc/config.local.php`, which is in source control.

-We help you protect sensitive data and make it easy to manage system-specific data as follows:
+We help you protect sensitive data and make it easy to manage system data as follows:

 *	In your [staging]({{ page.baseurl }}cloud/discover-arch.html#cloud-arch-stage) and [production]({{ page.baseurl }}cloud/discover-arch.html#cloud-arch-prod) systems, you manage sensitive data using environment variables.

 	You can change sensitive variables using the Magento Enterprise Cloud Edition [Web Interface]({{ page.baseurl }}cloud/project/project-webint-basic.html).
-*	System-specific values related to static content deployment (for example, file optimization) are stored in a new configuration file, `app/etc/config.local.php`, which is managed in source control.
+*	System values related to static content deployment (for example, file optimization) are stored in a new configuration file, `app/etc/config.local.php`, which is managed in source control.

 	Sensitive values are _not_ stored in `app/etc/config.local.php`.